IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/service-mapping-pet-visit.mp4"></video></p>

 Right click on the `PetDTO` and select `Mapping...`.
-Select the `Pet` Entity from the empty drop-down.
+Select the `Pet` Entity from the bottom drop-down.

-Select the top-most attributes and then in the `PetType` association, expand it and select its `id` and `name` fields.
-Select the Owner association, expand it and select the `id`, `firstName` and `lastName` fields.
-Lastly, choose the `Visit` association in its entirety.
-You will notice that it will highlight an error as you will need to choose the DTO that it needs to map to.
-This is why you had to do the `PetVisitDTO` first since you can now select that DTO in this case.

-Once the mapping is completed, you're not done yet.
-Notice that you have fields that have the same name on this DTO.
-This will never work in the implementation layer.
-You will also find that with each field in the DTO there are arrow icons and text that follow it.
-This is Intent Architect's notation to indicate which fields from the Domain Entity will map to the DTO fields.
-Locate the attribute that is mapped from the `PetType` Entity.
-Rename those fields to be prefixed with `petType`.
-For the `Owner` attributes, prefix them with `owner`.
+Ensure that the following fields are checked:

+- `id`
+- `name`
+- `birthDate`
+- `Visit`

+On the `Pet` entity, expand the `PetType` field and check the `id` and `name` fields.
+Do the same for `Owner` with the `id`, `firstName` and `lastName` fields.
+Click on `DONE`.

+When the `Visit` field highlights in red, click on it and select the `PetVisitDTO` type in the `Type` field located on the right of the screen.

+Locate the fields that you have mapped by looking at the text next to it (separated by an arrow), this shows the field where it is mapped from, and rename the fields that are mapped from `PetType.id`, `PetType.name`, `Owner.id`, `Owner.firstName` and `Owner.lastName` to have the corresponding prefix: If it is mapped from `PetType` add `petType` and if it is from `Owner`, add `owner`.

 >[!NOTE]
->As you prefix those attributes with lowercase letters it may be important to still retain Camel casing for consistency reasons
+>As you prefix those attributes with lowercase letters it may be important to still retain [Camel casing](https://en.wikipedia.org/wiki/Camel_case) for consistency reasons

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/service-mapping-pet.mp4"></video></p>